pynklynn/ezwc/README.md

 #### Style preprocessor support

-EZWC supports some preprocessors.
+EZWC supports some style preprocessors.
 In order to use the preprocessor (both for inline and imported files), add the `lang` attribute to your style tag:

 ```html
 <!-- inline --->